taubsity/clef-caption-evaluation-2026/README.md

 2. Request a licence for UMLS and then download the UMLS full model (zip file) from https://uts.nlm.nih.gov/uts/login?service=https://medcat.rosalind.kcl.ac.uk/auth-callback into `caption_prediction/models/MedCAT`.

-3. Choose device (GPU) or use `--gpus all`, build the `caption_prediction_evaluator` docker image and precompute the image embeddings once.
+3. Choose device (GPU) or use `--gpus all`, precompute the image embeddings once, and build the `caption_prediction_evaluator` docker image.
 This may take a while.

     ```sh
     cd caption_prediction